subtopic 2.2: Energy and biomass in ecosystems

 - Outline the second law of thermodynamics

-When energy is transformed, some of it is inevitably lost as heat, reducing the efficiency of the energy transfer.
+- Energy Transformation Losses: Whenever energy is transformed, part of it is lost as heat, reducing the efficiency of energy transfer.

-- Cellular Respiration: When organisms break down glucose to release energy, not all of the chemical energy from glucose is converted into usable energy for cellular activities.
-A portion of this energy is inevitably lost as heat.
-This heat energy dissipates into the environment and cannot be reused by the organism.
+- When organisms break down glucose, not all chemical energy is converted to usable energy.
+A portion is lost as heat, which dissipates and cannot be reused.

 This occurs when energy is transferred between trophic levels as illustrated in a food chain When one animal feeds off another, there is a loss of heat (energy) in the process.
 Additional loss of energy occurs during respiration and movement.
 Hence, more and more energy is lost as one moves up through trophic levels.
 This fact lends more credence to the advantages of a vegetarian diet.
 For example, 1350 kilograms of corn and soybeans is capable of supporting one person if converted to beef.
 However, 1350 kilograms of soybeans and corn utilized directly without converting to beef will support 22 people!